-S. Rose Road and Sunblaze Drive are city-owned and maintained.
+Pease Road is city-owned and maintained.
 There are currently no plans to alter or improve the roads abutting the property.
-The policies that govern city streets and roads are the adopted 2014 Transportation System Plan and Municipal Code Chapter 12.04 - Streets, Sidewalks and Public Places.
-The City charges a pavement maintenance utility fee (PMUF) for upkeep of road surfaces which will be applied to the property upon annexation.
+The policies that govern city streets and roads are the adopted 2014 Transportation System Plan and Municipal Code Chapter 12.04 - Streets, Sidewalks, and Public Places.
+The City charges a pavement maintenance utility fee (PMUF) for upkeep of road surfaces, which will be applied to the property upon annexation.